 Services may be discontinued when a limitation in an original service authorization for an episodic service or course of treatment is reached.
-If the member requests additional services the IDT staff must respond in accordance with paragraph 8, Responding to Direct Requests By a Member for a Service, of this section.
+If the member requests additional services the IDT staff must respond in accordance with paragraph 8, Responding to Direct Requests By a Member for a Service, of this section a.
+Maintain Written Decision-Making Criteria